-Management is reviewing and evaluating the design of key controls in ERP and the accuracy of the data conversion that took place during the transition.
+Management has evaluated and gained reasonable assurance over the accuracy of the data conversion that took place during the transition.
+Management continues to review and evaluate the design of key controls in ERP.
 While management expects ERP to strengthen our internal financial controls by automating manual processes and standardizing business processes and reporting across our organization, it has not completed its testing of the operating effectiveness of all key controls in the new system.
 As such, there is a risk that control deficiencies may exist that have not yet been identified and that could constitute, individually or in combination, a material weakness.
 Management will continue to evaluate the operating effectiveness of related key controls during subsequent periods.
 For a discussion of risks related to our ERP implementation, see Item 1A - "Risk Factors - Risks Relating to our Business Strategies, Personnel and Other Operations - We could experience interruption in our operational transactions and additional expense following the implementation of a new Enterprise Resource Planning software platform" in our Annual Report on Form 10-K for the fiscal year ended January 25, 2015.

-Due to the ongoing evaluation of the effectiveness of informational technology general controls related to the new ERP environment, the Company has performed additional procedures during the three months ended April 26, 2015, to reduce the risk of misstatement to the Company's consolidated financial statements and disclosures.
+Due to the ongoing evaluation of the effectiveness of informational technology general controls related to the new ERP environment, the Company has performed additional procedures during the three months ended July 26, 2015, to reduce the risk of misstatement to the Company's consolidated financial statements and disclosures.
 These additional procedures include testing and review of system generated reports over completeness and accuracy, and account balance testing which included confirmations with external parties.

-Other than the changes with respect to the ERP project as described above and "- Management's Remediation Efforts with respect to Material Weakness" above, during the fiscal quarter ended April 26, 2015, there were no changes in our internal control over financial reporting identified in connection with the evaluation required by paragraph (d) of Rule 13a-15 or Rule 15d-15 of the Securities Exchange Act of 1934, as amended, that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+Other than the changes with respect to the ERP project as described above and "Management's Remediation Efforts with respect to Material Weakness" above, during the fiscal quarter ended July 26, 2015, there were no changes in our internal control over financial reporting identified in connection with the evaluation required by paragraph (d) of Rule 13a-15 or Rule 15d-15 of the Securities Exchange Act of 1934, as amended, that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.